-Learn how to answer the phone professionally, sound like a receptionist, and impress your callers—every time!
+Learn how phone answering is done professionally, sound like a receptionist, and impress your callers—every time!

 It sounds like a bad dream.
 You’re at your business’s office and you’re short-staffed.
 Half the workforce isn’t available, including the person who usually handles the phone.
 You and the rest of the team are up for the challenge, but one question looms: